TJ-Perez/ScampAndroid/README.md

 # Scamp
 This game is a short platformer I built to learn the Unity Engine

-This version is a standalone executable for Windows, MacOS, and Linux
+This version is an apk for Android 8.1

 *All Unity Engine work and programming done by TJ Perez*
 *Artwork done by Sergio Ruiz*

 <h2>How to Play:</h2>

-1. Download the latest build folder (it'll be called Scamp0XX)
+1. Download the apk to your Android phone (it'll be called ScampAndroid0XX)

-2. Run Scamp.exe
+2. Install the apk as you normally would

 3. Have fun!